 Recognizing the symptoms of a dying key fob battery early can prevent you from being stranded or locked out.
 Look out for these common indicators:

-- Dashboard warning message: Some 2019 Highlander models may display a "Low Key Fob Battery" or similar message on the multi-information display.
+- Dashboard warning message: Some 2019 Highlander models may display a "Low Key Fob Battery" or similar message on the multi-information display, providing a clear indication it's time for a change.

 How to verify and confirm the issue